 Prior to YieldStar, wafers were taken out of the production line to be measured manually.
 By integrating our solution into the production line (or ‘track’), chipmakers can now use YieldStar to gather their metrology data quickly and accurately, offering better control over their production processes.
-Metrology data is analyzed in control software and fed back to the lithography system in real-time, which enables customers to tune the manufacturing process further for optimal yield.
+Metrology data is analyzed using control software and fed back to the lithography system in real-time, enabling customers to tune the manufacturing process further for optimal yield.

 From repeating patterns to real structures

-Our latest developments in diffraction-based metrology feature new optics technology to generate even more accurate data faster, measuring thousands of data points for each batch of wafers.
+Our latest developments in diffraction-based metrology feature new optics technologies to generate more accurate data, faster, measuring thousands of data points for each batch of wafers.
 YieldStar matches the productivity of our lithography systems for wafer-to-wafer control on the most advanced chip nodes.
-Additionally, YieldStar is being used for after-etch metrology to inspect actual device structures with more accuracy and higher measuring speed than our competitors’ scanning electron microscope (SEM) solutions.
+Additionally, YieldStar is used for after-etch metrology to inspect actual device structures with more accuracy and higher measuring speeds than our competitors’ scanning electron microscope (SEM) solutions.

-For today’s advanced microchips, defects as small as a couple of nanometers can be enough to render the entire chip useless.
+For today’s advanced microchips, defects as small as a couple of nanometers can render the entire chip useless.
 With its 1-nanometer resolution, e-beam inspection offers just the right kind of eyes to spot those tiny misprints.

 ASML is at the forefront of developments in e-beam metrology and inspection.
-E-beam boasts a higher resolution than YieldStar, but it measures more slowly, which means that it’s typically used after the pattern has been etched into the wafer.
+E-beam achieves a higher resolution than YieldStar, but it measures more slowly, which means that it’s typically used after the pattern is etched onto the wafer.

 How it works